Takanu/Pelican/README.md

 - Modular Session System for generating active objects to contain updates within a chat-based, user-based or custom update scope.
 - Modular Routing System for matching incoming update contents to bot or session functionality.
 - In-Built Moderator, Flood, Timeout and Queue systems
-- Inline message containers ("Prompts") for inline message response and update management
-- A bunch of other cool stuff!
+- A bunch of other cool stuff

-The code has extensive documentation to help you use it, and I will include up-to-date tests and demo code soon.
+The code has extensive API documentation to help you use it, and I will include up-to-date tests and demo code soon.
 If you have any questions, feel free to message me on GitHub or on Telegram at t.me/takanu.